rfloresx/web/README.md

 ```
 web::DDPServer s: 8000
 ```
 This will start a DDP server on port 8000.
+Also, check out our [DDP example](https://github.com/cortexlang/web/tree/master/examples/tasklist)!
 Enjoy!

 ## Contents
 ### HTTP server